 We all know that a cavity is a bad spot in your tooth that you have to get filled, but they’re also a little more than that.
-A cavity isn’t just a sore spot – its an actual hole in your tooth that, if left untreated, can expand all the way down to the roots of your teeth and the nerves that are housed there.
+A cavity isn’t just a sore spot – it’s an actual hole in your tooth that, if left untreated, can expand down to the roots of your teeth and the nerves housed there.

 What Is a Cavity?

-Before we can get any farther into the science of cavities, we need to go over some basic tooth anatomy.
+Before we can get further into the science of cavities, we must go over some basic tooth anatomy.
 Teeth are composed of three layers: the enamel (the hard part on the outside of the tooth), the dentin (a softer layer under the enamel), and the pulp (houses nerves and blood).
 The part of the tooth that sits above the gums is called the crown, and the part below the gums is the root.

 Cavities typically form in the enamel layer and can progress into the dentin and eventually reach the pulp if left untreated.
-The cavity also does not form like a tunnel into the tooth – it usually expands and eats away large areas of the tissue.
+The cavity also does not form like a tunnel into the tooth – it usually expands and eats away large tissue areas.

 Signs and Symptoms

 Not all cavities are easy to see or detect, but these are the signs and symptoms to keep an eye out for:

 - Increased tooth sensitivity to pressure and temperature

 - Craters in the tooth